 ‘Have you tried inside the building?’

 ‘Hey, who’s that?’
-I ask and point at the first floor window.
+I ask, pointing at her.

 ‘Did you make her up too?’

 ‘Just get up here!’

 ‘Hey Chloe, it turns out you weren’t good enough for him!
 Apparently I’m the girl of your artsy neighbour’s dreams!’